 Daniel Petrocelli, an attorney for Top Rank, Pacquiao's promotional company, is calling the lawsuit "frivolous," and claims Pacquiao provided documentation of the medication he was taking.
 Petrocelli says Pacquiao further aggravated his shoulder during the fight, but the original injury did not impact his performance in any way.

 The really crazy part of this situation is that the merits of the legal argument could hinge on a simple checked box on a form.
 One day before the fight, Pacquiao was required to fill out a "Pre-Fight Medical Questionnaire."
-Here is the actual questionnaire:

 After the fight, Manny did admit that his shoulder was in fact injured prior to Saturday and that he had been recently receiving treatment.
 He also admitted after the fight that he had only been at "60%" of his normal power.